George Villiers, 1st Duke of Buckingham: Charles I, the Lord Admiral and foreign affairs

-Although this plan was tactically sound—landing further up the coast and marching the militia army on the city—the troops were badly equipped, ill-disciplined and poorly trained.
-Coming upon a warehouse filled with wine, they simply got drunk, and the attack was called off.
+Although Buckingham's plan was tactically sound, calling for landing further up the coast and marching the militia army on the city, the troops were badly equipped, ill-disciplined, and poorly trained.
+Coming upon a warehouse filled with wine, they simply got drunk, and the attack had to be called off.
 The English army briefly occupied a small port further down the coast before re-boarding its ships.
-Pennington's curse was a lack of money, but public opinion blamed Buckingham for another disaster.
-The King too was hurting; England was heading towards war with France.

-This was followed by Buckingham leading the Army and the Navy to sea to intercept an anticipated Spanish silver fleet from its American territories.
+After the embarrassing fiasco at Cádiz, Cecil decided to try to intercept a Spanish silver fleet on its way back to Spain from America.
 However, the Spanish were forewarned by their intelligence and easily avoided the planned ambush.
-With supplies running out and men sick and dying from starvation and disease, the English limped home in embarrassment.
+With supplies running out and men sick and dying from starvation and disease, the English limped home in disgrace.
+Public opinion blamed Buckingham for yet another disaster, leading to serious political consequences.
+The Parliament of 1626 began the process of impeachment against Buckingham, causing King Charles to dissolve Parliament rather than risk a successful impeachment of his favourite.